Sobilo34/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - What are the gcc flags -Wall -Werror -pedantic -Wextra -std=gnu89
 - What are header files and how to to use them with #include

+The Following are the description of the project tasks with the outpur layout of each task
 # Mandatory Tasks
 ### Task 0
 A program that prints _putchar, followed by a new line.